ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • some medications (phenytoin, antithyroid drugs, allopurinol)

-• the granulomas are not well-formed (unlike in sarcoidosis) and consist of giant cells surrounded by plasma cells, lymphocytes, and dendritic cells
+• the granulomas are not well-formed (unlike those seen in sarcoidosis) and consist of giant cells surrounded by plasma cells, lymphocytes, and dendritic cells

 • these cells can damage the submucosa and penetrate the surrounding tissue, cartilage, or bone, causing necrosis and permanent deformities